Tag: Marriage counseling for men

 In my imagined fairytale, she would become my dream wife by falling in love with my devotion and abstinence from other women.

-I demonstrated these traits to her by not dating any other girls for YEARS while she was dating other guys and seemingly not interested in me.
+I demonstrated these traits to her by not dating any other girls for YEARS while she dated other guys and was seemingly not interested in me.

-Despite her full knowledge of my interest, my years of availability for her never seduced her.
+Despite her full knowledge of my interest and my years of remaining available for her, it never made her want me.

 Even after my divorce, I waited a few years to date.